-Dry Friction - Engineering Mechanics (Statics)
+Dry Friction - Engineering Mechanics (Undergraduate Advanced)

 Analysis of equilibrium of rigid bodies subjected to dry (Coulumb) friction, and its applications to screws, wedges, belts and bearings.